-- an unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes; - the time value of money; and - reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions. - (a) Simplified approach for trade receivables, contract assets, amounts due from related parties and amount due from associate
+- an unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes; - the time value of money; and - reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions. - (a) Simplified approach for trade receivables, contract assets and amounts due from related parties

-The Group and the Company apply the MFRS 9 simplified approach to measure ECL which uses a lifetime ECL for all trade receivables, contract assets, amounts due from related parties and amount due from associate.
+The Group and the Company apply the MFRS 9 simplified approach to measure ECL which uses a lifetime ECL for all trade receivables, contract assets and amounts due from related parties.